Rasmus-Dahlkvist/Battleboats/README.md

 # Battleboats !

-My take on the classic game of Battleships but in a terminal.
+This is my third portfolio project for Code Institute.

+I chose to build a classic game of Battleships using Python and the CI python template.

 This site is **not** tablet or mobile responsive.